thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 Otherwise there is no way to reach the gateway.

 **Orphaned Route**: no address in the interface is in the same subnet as the route gateway, which means the gateway is not reachable.

+### Port, Link Aggregation

+A **port** is like the physical interface.
+An interface is one level higher than a port.
+For example, a port might be eth0, which has interfaces eth0 and eth0.100 (vlan) on top.

+The term **link aggregation** applies to various methods of combining (aggregating) multiple network connections in parallel in order to increase throughput beyond what a single connection could sustain, and to provide redundancy in case one of the links should fail.

+A **link aggregation group** (**LAG**) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

 ### Subnet, LAN, VLAN